Lven-Nemsy/Challenge-6/README.md

 ## Usage

 To use the Weather Forecast simply type in the city you wish to look up and click 'Search'.
 It should show a breakdown of the current weather and a 5 day forecast.
 It should also keep a history of the last 5 cities that has been looked up.
 At the moment it doesn't do that and the weather appears in the console log.
+I have yet to solve the issue of havi

 ## Credits